MITLibraries/guides/_sources/deploy/heroku.md.txt

 TL;DR: Use [pipelines](https://devcenter.heroku.com/articles/pipelines).
 They are :mega: :rainbow: :beers: :fireworks:

-We have staging sites tied to our Master branches.
-Merge code into master and staging builds will update automatically (after tests pass).
+We have staging sites tied to our `main` branches.
+Merge code into `main` and staging builds will update automatically (after tests pass).

 Before merging, we have PR builds spin up with staging settings into